Guidance

 Agree the regularity of reviewing your FMS: Recommend the regularity of a regular review of your FMS, to be agreed by your trustees.

-If your FMS has not been reviewed for sometime or it is time for your next review, we recommend taking the following steps:
+If your FMS has not been reviewed for some time or it is time for your next review, we recommend taking the following steps:

 Speak to your current FMS provider: Discuss your current service offer with your provider.
-I.e.do they support the adoption of the CoA and automation?
+I.e.do they support the adoption of the academies CoA and automation?
 What additional features does their upgrade offer you?
 Can you negotiate a better deal by getting quotes from other FMS suppliers?

 • do they have experience of what their other clients use?